gliboc/eww/README.md

 The current list contains only one device :
 - Raspberry Zero W

-### Documentation

-You can generate a basic documentation with `make doc`, but this is not very helpful yet.
-The `todo.md` file is less structured, but it gives an overview of the features of the project, and which functions tackle them particularly.

-After some time, the information inside `todo.md` should be converted to the generated doc.

 ## Architecture

 ### Agent

 The `agent.erl` module contains all the functions for spawning a topology with listening agents.
-The supported operations on the agents are :

-- `kill` : kill a specific node and reshape the ring.
-It also makes the target node give all its (key, data) pairs to its next peer.
+An agent can be `terminated` to shut down and transfer its (key, data) pairs to its next peer.
+It can be `destroyed`; in that case, the whole network self-destroys.

-- `destroy` : destruct all the nodes

-- `join` / `new_node` : spawn a node and make it join the topology
+It can `join` a topology, and can be contacted in various ways as it handles commands, messages and data transfers.

+### Client

+The client allows to communicate with a platform using any node's Pid.
+It can `push` or `pull` files from it, ask for some files to be deleted with `release`, and `stop` nodes or `start` them.

-- `ping` : pass a ping through the network.
+The `client.erl` module also offers the possibility to pass pass a `ping` through the network.
 The ping stores a lot of information that it gathers along its path, such as the number of nodes, the list of keys kept in the network, or the number of messages exchanged.
 If a ping ends correctly, it means that the whole system is sound.

-  ​

-## Communication system

 ### Topology